kjkoster/stability-preserving-pid-autotuner/readme.md

 # Stability Preserving PID Auto-tuner
 Industrial and marine systems use
 [Proportional Integral Derivative controllers (PID)](https://en.wikipedia.org/wiki/PID_controller) for a lot of things.
-They are simple to use and very effective.
+PID controllers are simple to use and very effective.
 In spite of that, PID controller tuning is an area that still leaves room for improvement.
 In many cases, PIDs are quickly hand-tuned and then left to operate under what is likely a suboptimal set of parameters.
 This makes tuning of PID controllers ripe for automation.

 There is another reason for continuous tuning.
 As a system ages, its behaviour may change over time.
 Materials wear and components may be swapped out for equivalent, but not identical, replacements.
 In an ideal world, all PID controllers on systems would be periodically re-tuned to compensate for changes in response of systems.
 If not periodically, then at least they should be retuned whenever components are replaced.
 In practice this rarely happens.
 Even